 Don’t ask trans folks about their genitals, surgical status or sex lives.
 If you wouldn’t ask a cisgender person, don’t ask a trans person either!

-Being an ally starts with all of us.
 Want more tips on how to be a great ally?
 We interviewed Juniperangelica Cordova to find out what being a good ally means to her!